HypothesisWorks/hypothesis/docs/quickstart.rst

-A test in Hypothesis consists of two parts: A function that looks like a normal test in your test framework of choice but with some additional arguments, and a @given decorator that specifies how to provide those arguments.
+A test in Hypothesis consists of two parts: A function that looks like a normal test in your test framework of choice but with some additional arguments, and a :func:`@given <hypothesis.core.given>` decorator that specifies how to provide those arguments.

 Here are some other examples of how you could use that: